Reviewed by

 • The Indian Trusts Act, 1882: This act deals with the law relating to private trusts and trustees.
 Public charitable trusts, however, are often governed by state-specific Public Trusts Acts (e.g., Bombay Public Trusts Act, 1950) or the general principles of equity.

-• The Companies Act, 2013 (specifically Section 8): This section allows for the incorporation of companies with charitable objects, where any profits are applied solely for promoting those objects and no dividend is paid to their members.
+• The Companies Act, 2013 (specifically Section 8): Section 8 allows organizations with charitable objectives to incorporate as companies.
+These companies must use their profits only for their stated objectives and cannot distribute dividends to members.
 These are often referred to as Section 8 companies.

 • The Foreign Contribution (Regulation) Act, 2010 (FCRA): Though it doesn't directly govern Darpan registration, this law is important for NGOs that receive money from foreign sources.